top of page

 Back to writing the rest of “The Love Suite.”

 After this mellow-yellow, “Ducks on a Pond” section had run its course, we then we came up with some other chords for a second, much more up-tempo part for the song.
 And the main horn line that we ended up singing to each other for that section just put a huge smile onto our collective faces.
-And once we were at point?
+So, once we were at that point in our new creation?
 Oh man, the other parts simply came flying out of the wood work.

 Albeit – in this case – the already beaten-up wood paneling in our basement laboratory.